znorden17/Gift_List/TheList.md

 #### Crown Zenith

 If you can find a booster bundle (Walmart) then I'd do that.
 Otherwise, the more packs for the price, the better.
 ETBs are expensive and I wouldn't do those.
+They don't have many packs.
+So while I won't outright say I don't want one, I will say there are better options.
-But the Zacian Zamenzenta will give you more packs and they're *roughly* the same price.
+The Zacian Zamenzenta will give you more packs and they're *roughly* the same price.
 For 2023 Black Friday there were these $25 things from Walmart?
 That had a solid amount of packs, there was a Pikachu.
 I do not recall any other details; I'm sorry.

 ##### Paradox Rift